 No, feel free to come and make yourself comfortable and enjoy the presence of God and the Word of God.
 No pressure to give your personal information or your money!

 Do my kids stay with me?

 It's up to you!
 On Sundays at 4pm, we have a Sunday School program for children.
 We would love to have them join our kids in class!
-On Tuesday nights we have Bible Study in the Fellowship Room.
-These Bible Studies are informal, interactive, and relaxed.
-We don't typically provide childcare on Tuesday nights, so if you bring your child, plan to keep him or her with you, and maybe bring a quiet activity for him or her to do.
+On Tuesday nights we have a special children's program in the sanctuary.
+We don't typically provide childcare on Tuesday nights, so if you bring a child who is younger than 5, plan to keep him or her with you.

 How should I dress?